Joan Haggerty

 London, England; Formentera, Spain; and New York City.
-She now lives in Telkwa, B.C. above the Widzin'kwa River.
+She now lives in Telkwa, British Columbia, above the Widzin'kwa River.

 Literary career

 Please, Miss, Can I Play God?
 Notes and Sketches based on an adventure in dramatic play.
 Methuen, London, 1966.
 Bobbs-Merrill, NYC, 1966.

 A book to trap any teacher who reads it into the same splendid, difficult, important heresies.

 — —Edward Blishen, The Listener, London (on Please, Miss, Can I Play God?)

 Joan Haggerty's first book is an early 1960s exploration of creative drama in an east end London, England elementary school.
 As a young teacher, she discovers that children learn best through play; by acting out their interpretations of the classics and developing their own dramas, they come to embrace the institutions of theatre as their own.

 Daughters of the Moon.
 Bobbs-Merrill, NYC, 1971.

 Joan Haggerty is such a strong writer, so personal -- with such prose.
 She'll be read with appreciation for her talent, of course, but also for the fact that she always writes about what moves and hurts people.